What is a WYSIWYG editor?

 Quill is yet another open-source clutter-free WYSIWYG editor for web projects.
 This too I used for some of my Meteor projects.
 It is used by companies like SalesForce, Reedsy, Lever, and several others.

-Quill supports media embedding out-of-box, and offers several developer-friendly modules, extensions which are easy to customize and extend.
+Quill supports media embedding out-of-box, and offers numerous developer-friendly modules, extensions which are easy to customize and extend.

 7- Aloha Editor